HELIX-0420/custom-discord-rpc/README.md

 # 🎮 Custom Discord RPC

-**Custom Discord RPC** is a modern Electron app that lets you easily create, preview, and activate a custom Discord Rich Presence.
+**Custom Discord RPC** is a modern app that lets you easily create, preview, and activate a custom Discord Rich Presence.
 Designed to add a little more **WOW** to your profile.

 ---